-Jonathan Jackson of Florida is president of Freedom America Inc. with associate offices throughout the United States.
-Assisting Florida residents to save money on their taxes and secure their retirement savings.
+Jonathan Jackson is president of Freedom America Inc. with associate offices throughout the United States.
+He helps individuals save money on their taxes and secure their retirement savings.

 SOCIAL SECURITY PLANNING: